 The Company is engaged in the business of providing cash management services such as ATM replenishment, ATM First Line Maintenance, Cash delivery and pick up, Bullion movement, dedicated cash vans to Banks and managed services.
 The registered office of the Company is located at B2, Naraina community centre, C Block, Naraina Vihar, New Delhi - 110028.

-The financial statements were authorised for issue in accordance with a resolution of the directors on August 24, 2020.
+The financial statements were authorised for issue in accordance with a resolution of the directors on May 23, 2021 a) Basis of Preparation

-Summary of significant accounting policies:
+2. Summary of significant accounting policies: